 For example, under the Uniform Fiduciary Access to Digital Assets Act, an individual’s authorization is required to access the content of the user’s electronic communications.
 This includes email contents, private social media postings and cloud-stored documents.

-While digital assets might not be the first thing you consider when you’re figuring out how to handle your estate, allowing your family or executor to have access to your digital possessions should be an integral part of any estate plan.
+While digital assets might not be the first thing you consider when you’re figuring out how to handle your estate, allowing your family or executor to have access to them should be an integral part of any estate plan.